smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 projected version of the model.

-The following example gradle build script will run a "projection" build that uses the "external" projection.
+The following example gradle build script will run a "projection" build using the "external" projection.

 .. tab:: Kotlin